The FACT-Driven Hiring System includes:

-- They require a recent college graduate with 17 years of experience and offer a salary of $28k to start.
-Base jumping experience in the Congo is preferred, but not required.
-But if you have it, you’re going to get the job over the guy with more experience.
+- It’s not completely unrealistic.
+You can’t require “a recent college graduate with 17 years of CEO experience to be paid a salary of $28k.
+Base-jumping experience in the Congo is preferred but not required.
+But if you have Congo base-jumping experience, you’re going to get the job over the other guy.
 Just because.
-You know?
+Ya know?”

 Things to Consider in Your Ad

-- Posting the salary range can help you avoid early inquiries about salary.
-Many companies prefer to avoid discussing salary in early interviews, so posting it gives candidates a general idea so that they will avoid questions until second-round interviews.
+Posting a salary range can help you avoid early inquiries about salary.
+Many companies prefer to avoid discussing salary in early interviews, so posting it gives candidates a general idea typically postponing salary talk until second-round interviews.

-- Also, listing salary helps you appear forthright and professional.
-This helps clarify expectations over a somewhat contentious issue before you even meet the candidate.
+Listing salary helps you appear forthright and professional.
+This helps clarify expectations over a somewhat-problematic issue before you even meet the candidate.
 For many employers, this is easier than introducing salary in person or at the end of the interview process.

-- Sometimes, even if you do post salary, good candidates may be discouraged by low amounts.
-If no salary is listed, a candidate may apply, come in for an interview, and feel that the job is such a good fit that they’d be willing to take less than they thought.
-This has challenges in itself, since we don’t ever want a candidate to take a step down in pay.
+Sometimes, even if you do post salary, good candidates may be discouraged by low amounts.
+If no salary is listed, a candidate may apply, come in for an interview, and feel that the job is such a good fit they’d be willing to take less than they thought.

-- Another drawback is fear of candidate expectations.
-Some leaders feel that advertising even a wide salary range can make candidates expect too much.
-Once they have a number in their mind – usually at the high end of the scale — anything less can be a disappointment.
+Some feel that advertising even a wide salary range can make candidates expect too much.
+Once they have a number in mind – usually at the high end of the scale — anything less can be a disappointment.

-- One thing to keep in mind is this- don’t advertise your willingness to pay more.
-A really great candidate may be able to negotiate a higher salary than what the company originally hoped to offer.
-However, advertising a high amount, even at the end of the scale, increases every candidate’s expectations, even those whose background and experience might not warrant it.
+Never advertise your willingness to pay more.
+A really great candidate may be able to negotiate a higher salary than the amount the company originally hoped to offer, however, advertising an overly-high rate will increase every candidate’s expectations.
+Even those who may not warrant it

-- If you call your sales role a “prosperity outreach manager” then the people searching for sales rep jobs aren’t going to find it
+- If you call your sales role a “prosperity outreach manager”, people searching for sales rep. jobs aren’t going to find it … photosynthesis, remember?

 - Make sure the language you’re using is common and consistent